Intranet and extranet software have similar names and benefits, but there is one huge question that will determine which platform is for you.

 Intranets and extranets evolved from networks that were simplistic in design with minimal augmentation or tweaking capabilities.
 Companies and their clients or vendors could communicate and share small documents, but that was the extent of it.

 So, what can you expect from your intranet these days?

 Modern intranet and extranet platforms look and function entirely different than what existed years ago.

 Today’s platforms are far more versatile and flexible.
-Intranet and extranet software has multiple communication options, project management tools, document storage, and integrations.
+Intranet and extranet software has multiple communication options, project management tools, document storage and knowledge management tools, and integrations.

 Sharing large files is easier than ever, real-time conversations are possible, and two-way sync calendars keep everyone on the same page.
 Intranet and extranet software are full-fledged digital, interactive, collaborative communities for you and your customers.
 Every action is intuitive.
 Every feature supports your people.
 It’s easy to distribute and manage knowledge for different groups.

 Tying it all together with modern intranet software.

 In the past, intranet and extranet software were two separate entities.